Little paper roses (or rosebuds) are easy to make once you know how. Keep reading to find out how to make yourself some today.

 A wavy paper trimmer is helpful for making the stems but you can cut them free-hand instead

-Fold your square point to point, then unfold the paper and fold the other points, so you wind up with a square that has a 'cross' in it.
+Fold your square point to point, then unfold the paper and fold the other points and open it out, so you wind up with a square that has a 'cross' in it.
 Make your folds really crisp and as accurate as possible.
-Use a bone folder to crease
+Use a bone folder to crease the folds.

-Fold two points up towards the top point (not down, unless you want a more elongated shaped flower) to make the petals.
-Widen them out so you have a 'middle' to the flower.
+Fold two of the bottom points up towards the top points (don't fold them down, unless you want a more elongated shaped flower) to make the petals.
+Widen them out so you have a 'middle' to the flower with a centre point.TUrn the paper over.

 Fold the other two points up to meet in the middle of the back of the flower.
 You don't want them to show so they should be as close together as possible.
 Place some adhesive on the back and stick the back folds to the flower to make it flatter.

-Cut a thin, green strip of cardstock and fold it over the bottom of the flower to form the flower base.
+Cut a thin, green strip of cardstock and fold it over the bottom of the flower.
 Wrap the strip around the bottom of your rosebud and adhere the wrapped ends to the back of the flower.
 Trim the ends if necessary so they don't show when the flower is turned over.

-I then used my bone folder to emboss the veins of the leaves and a gold pen to embellish the flowers and leaves.
+I then used the pointy end of my bone folder to press lines to form the veins of the leaves.
+Then I took a a gold metallic pen (you can find them at Officeworks or at newsagencies) to embellish the flowers and leaves.

 Punch out some heart shapes from green cardstock.
 Each heart will make two leaves